Replacing Capacitors in Old Radios and TVs

 the cap dries out and becomes useless—a condition that you can't

-Some people try to check capacitors for short circuits using an ohmmeter, but this is
+Some people try to check capacitors for short circuits using an ohmmeter, but this test is

-not a very useful test, since the majority of bad capacitors fail in other
+not very useful, since the majority of bad capacitors fail in other ways.

 The most common defect in old capacitors is leakiness.
 An ohmmeter can't test for leaking